 Speaking of maladies, here’s a fine topic for holiday dinner conversations: urinary tract infections (UTI).
 While UTIs were surely the least of the pilgrims’ health woes, they’re fairly common in modern times (especially among women) and there’s some evidence that cranberries may be helpful in preventing them.

 UTIs are caused by bacteria (usually E. coli) getting into the urinary system.
-In most cases, such infections are contained to the urethra and bladder and are not considered serious as long as they’re treated promptly with antibiotics.
+In most cases, such infections are contained to the urethra and bladder and can be treated with antibiotics.
 However, they can cause an array of uncomfortable symptoms (pelvic pain, burning sensation while urinating, etc.) and, in unluckier individuals, they have a tendency to recur.

-While cranberries have nothing to offer those already in the midst of a UTI, some studies have suggested that regular consumption of cranberry juice may help prevent their recurrence.
+Maybe you’ve heard that studies have suggested that regular consumption of cranberry juice may help prevent their recurrence.
+But it turns out that more recent suggest say that cranberries may not be much of UTI fighter after all.
 The research results are mixed and the mechanism of action is still a little fuzzy.
 For a while it was thought that cranberries worked by rendering urine too acidic for bacteria to set up camp in the urethra.
 More recently, the idea was that chemicals found in cranberries called proanthocyanidins (PACs) prevented bacteria from adhering to the cells lining the urinary tract.
-However, a study published online on October 31, 2011 in Food Science and Biotechnology found that actual cranberry juice cocktail fared better than isolated PACs in slowing down E. coli bacteria.
 Essentially, it’s complicated.

 But maybe you just like cranberries and want to give preventative medicine a shot.
 What have you got to lose, right?
 Well, a few considerations might be in order.
 First, go easy on the dosage, especially if you’re working with pure cranberry juice (most often, the stuff is sold in highly dilute “juice cocktail” form).
 Like Thanksgiving itself, excessive amounts of cranberries can cause stomach upset.
 Additionally, the fruit may (this too is still in the “more research is needed” category) have an undesired interaction with the prescription anticoagulant (translation: blood clot preventing drug) warfarin.
 While it hasn’t been demonstrated with any certainty, coupling daily cranberry juice consumption with your warfarin regimen may put you at greater risk for bruising and bleeding.§